OmarPadierna/SNA/README.md

 # SNA

-This repo was written in 2014.
+The code in this repo was written in 2014.

 The code for this analysis is based on the book "Social Network Analysis for Startups" by Maksim Tsvetovat.